 There are six legal baseis for processing.
 Some illustrative examples are given below of how the legal baseis might apply to various types of data held in HOPS.

-The Data Controller is responsible for ensuring that data held has a legal basis, so decisions on which legal basis applies are taken by each client, and each could legitimately come to different (valid) conclusions.
-This page merely provides illustrative examples rather than being specific or prescriptive.
+The Data Controller is responsible for ensuring that data held has a legal basis.
+Decisions on which legal basis applies are taken by each client, and each could legitimately come to different (valid) conclusions.
+This page merely provides illustrative examples rather than being specific or prescriptive about each type of data, apart from in stating that legal basis of 'consent' must not be used to store data in HOPS.

 (1) Consent: the individual has given clear consent for you to process their personal data for a specific purpose.